Can You Have a Panic Attack Without Feeling Anxious?

 Panic attack without anxiety can appear suddenly with chest tightness, shortness of breath, dizziness, palpitations, or a sense of impending doom—despite no obvious stress, worry, or anxious thoughts.

-This pattern is often confusing because the body reacts first, and the mind attempts to interpret the symptoms afterward.
+This pattern can be unsettling because the body reacts first and the mind attempts to make sense of the symptoms afterward.

 Lyme disease panic attacks may occur suddenly and without anxious thoughts, reflecting autonomic and neurologic dysregulation rather than a primary anxiety disorder alone.